 - BetEasy (read our BetEasy esports review)

-All of the above bookies are licensed and regulated by the Northern Territory government, which guarantees fair and timely payouts and that everything is legal and reputable for Australian punters, or globally trusted international regulators such as the United Kingdom Gambling Commission.
+All of the above bookies are licensed and regulated by the Northern Territory government or other licensing bodies, which guarantees fair and timely payouts and that everything is legal and reputable for Australian punters, or globally trusted international regulators such as the United Kingdom Gambling Commission.
 Sign up for an account via any of our links for more information and the latest exclusive sign-up bonuses to kick-start your esports betting career with bonus cash.

 Is it legal to bet on esports in Australia?

-Yes, if you live in Australia and are over 18 you can bet on your favourite esports matches, players, teams and more at several Australian-licensed online bookmakers.
+Yes, if you live in Australia and are over 18 you can bet on your favourite esports matches, players, teams and more at most esports betting sites.

 They can also look forward to a ton of sign-up bonuses due to the heavy competition, though the sign-up bonuses themselves and the way they are advertised to punters have to follow individual state laws, so you may find yourself ineligible for certain promotions advertised in other states.